arcturo/library/coffeescript/chapters/01_syntax.md

     # A comment

 Multiline comments are also supported, and are brought forward to the generated JavaScript.
-They're prefixed by three hash characters.
+They're enclosed by three hash characters.

 <span class="csscript"></span>